 Ontario Regulation 101/07 provides for three (3) types of expansions including:

-The Ministry of the Environment and Climate Change (MOECC) receives about 1000 landfill monitoring reports annually.
+The Ministry of the Environment, Conservation and Parks (MECP) formerly the Ministry of the Environment and Climate Change (MOECC) receives about 1000 landfill monitoring reports annually.
 These reports are typically at the cost to the owner/operator and contain detailed and site specific information related to the landfill site.
 The annual monitoring reports (open or closed sites) are reviewed on a timely basis and the Ministry requires it be completed by appropriate Competent Environmental Practitioners (CEP), as defined in their A Technical Guidance Manual.
 A standardized checklist is also required to accompany the annual landfill monitoring report and must be signed and stamped by a CEP.